Kombiglyze XR Dosage

 Inform patients that KOMBIGLYZE XR tablets must be swallowed whole and never crushed, cut, or chewed.
 Occasionally, the inactive ingredients of KOMBIGLYZE XR will be eliminated in the feces as a soft, hydrated mass that may resemble the original tablet.

-The maximum recommended dose of saxagliptin is 2.5 mg once daily when coadministered with strong cytochrome P450 3A4/5 (CYP3A4/5) inhibitors (e.g., ketoconazole, atazanavir, clarithromycin, indinavir, itraconazole, nefazodone, nelfinavir, ritonavir, saquinavir, and telithromycin).
-For these patients, limit the KOMBIGLYZE XR dose to 2.5 mg/1000 mg once daily.
+The maximum recommended dosage of saxagliptin is 2.5 mg once daily when coadministered with strong cytochrome P450 3A4/5 (CYP3A4/5) inhibitors (e.g., ketoconazole, atazanavir, clarithromycin, indinavir, itraconazole, nefazodone, nelfinavir, ritonavir, saquinavir, and telithromycin).
+For these patients, limit the KOMBIGLYZE XR dosage to 2.5 mg/1000 mg once daily.
 [See Dosage and Administration (2.1), Drug Interactions (7.1), and Clinical Pharmacology (12.3).]

 Concomitant Use with an Insulin Secretagogue (e.g., Sulfonylurea) or with Insulin